Repairs, maintenance and home safety can become an issue, if your landlord will not:

 Penetrating damp can affect almost any location in the home and is usually the result of a building or plumbing fault allowing water to enter into the property.
 Building faults commonly encountered giving rise to penetration dampness are leaking flashings to the chimney, leaking roofs or back to earth properties with no vertical damp proof course.

 A brown stain normally occurs on the affected surface, which grows in size as more water penetrates.
 If the fault is not rectified, plaster will start to perish and in the case of ceilings, could even collapse.
 If you think you have a problem with penetrating damp, you should have the fault repaired as soon as possible.

 What you can do

 - If the damp problem is as a result of condensation follow the advice above;

 - If the damp problem is as a result of penetrating or rising dampness and you are a tenant then your landlord is responsible for resolving the problem.
 You should contact your landlord to inform them of the problem and agree when the work can be carried out.
 You should always give them the opportunity to resolve the problem before contacting us

 - If you are an owner occupier and need a contractor, it is advisable to contact someone registered with a recognised trade body or contact TrustMark

 - If you suspect that your home is affected by rising damp, you should have the property surveyed by a contractor who is either registered with the TrustMark scheme or a member of the British Timber Treatment and Damp Proofing Association, whose members are usually listed in Yellow Pages.

 What we can do

-If your landlord refuses to undertake any essential repair works we may be able to assist and you can contact Environmental Health.
+If your landlord will not do essential repair works, we may be able to help you, contact: